michaelmalick/michaelmalick.github.io/cv/malick-cv.md

 Teaching Experience
 -------------------

+2015
+:   *Instructor:* Designing Publication Quality Graphics in R, Simon Fraser
+    University -- A tutorial on desinging and creating publication figures in R. Tutorial materials are availabe on [github][PubGraph].

 2014
 :   *Teaching Assistant:* Risk Assessment and Decision Analysis for Management of
     Natural Resources, Simon Fraser University (REM-625).
 Lead and developed